nspilker/Portfolio/README.md

 Erebus was a 20 person team at Princeton University which designed a Lunar Lander to drill and analyze regolith for water on the south pole of the lunar surface and an accompanying Lunar communications orbiter.
 I was an elected team lead on this project, and was responsible for the science payload on the lander and propulsion systems on the orbiter.
 Through this project I learned many valuable lessons about engineering design and requirements workflow in a larger team.
 Some challenges I had to deal with were extreme temperature constraints in the shaded Shackleton crater and volatile sublimation.
 As for the orbiter, I worked with the GNC team to provide an adequate total impulse over the proposed mission with a hydrazine thruster.

 ## Ant Colony Optimization
-This paper is the result of research into how Ant Colony Optimization algirthms are used in the real-world.
+This paper is the result of research into how Ant Colony Optimization algorthms are used in the real-world.

 ## AutoCookie
 This project was to design an algorithm that takes a clipart image as an input and outputs an "outline" image that can be used to create a 3D printable cookie cutter.
 The .exe file takes candidate.jpg, and transforms it into finished_prod.jpg, which can then be used to 3D print a cookie cutter.